zerotook/Metagenomic_workflow/README.md

 2. Upload your FASTQ files to run the workflow.
 3. Download report output and upload to Galaxy for diversity further analysis.
 ![image](https://github.com/user-attachments/assets/a0c1da86-2d36-4148-93a6-12fd9147f33b)
+- or upload your report file to Pavian (https://github.com/fbreitwieser/pavian) for further analysis.